seabaylea/FoodTrackerBackend-Workshop/README.md

     1. Open the project in Xcode:
 `open FoodTrackerServer.xcodeproj`
     2. Edit the scheme and select a Run Executable of “FoodTrackerServer”
-    3. Run the project, then Allow incoming network connections
+    3. Run the project, then "Allow incoming network connections" if you are prompted.

 5. Check the FoodTrackerServer URLs are running:
     * Kitura Homepage: http://localhost:8080